 Does their ingredients list stack up?

 Flipping a product over and scanning its ingredients list is probably the quickest, easiest way to uncover what its all about.
 As a rule of thumb, any ingredient you can't easily pronounce calls for a little more research.
 Even if 'green' cosmetics contain a few genuinely natural components they're often bulked up with a lot of synthetic fillers.
-Common chemical ingredients to watch out for are sulphates, phenoxyethanol, toluene, pthalates and synthetic fragrances.
-We've got a longer list of nasties here to make double sure greenwashed cosmetics never catch you out again.
+Common chemical ingredients to watch out for are sulphates, phenoxyethanol, toluene, phthalates and synthetic fragrances.
+We've got a longer list of nasties to make double sure green washed cosmetics never catch you out again.

 Can you see any certification?

 Conscious cosmetics brands know that caring for the environment and consumer health is something to shout about.
 If a brand is proudly vegan, eco-friendly or organic they will have some kind of certification that's easy to see.
 Certified Organic products undergo rigorous examination to prove every point in their supply chain is natural and chemical free.
 Cruelty-free and Certified Vegan products are similar, proving they harm no animals at all in exchange for certification.
-Essentially, if a brand is truly 'green' it will shout it out loud and proud with the credentials to prove it - simple as that!
+Essentially, if a brand is truly 'green' it will shout it out loud and proud with the credentials to prove it.

-Being a conscious consumer is important, and boycotting greenwashed products is vital for a safer, sustainable world.
+Being a conscious consumer is important, and boycotting green-washed products is vital for a safer, more sustainable world.
 Keep checkpoints like these in mind when you shop.
 It's a way to vote with your wallet and influence the kind of green cosmetics you want to see more of.